suyiinang/website/content/posts/projects/01_airbnb/airbnb.md

 {{< img src="/posts/projects/01_airbnb/images/fig1.png" align="left" >}}
 *Figure 1*

-## Cleaning of Structured Variables
+### 4.1 Cleaning of Structured Variables
-Since accessibility to public transport is an important determinant, distance to the nearest train station is calculated using geodesic distance as an approximation, with coordinates of train stations obtained from [GitHub](https://github.com/hxchua/datadoubleconfirm/blob/master/datasets/mrtsg.csv), carried out in R with the use of the [geodist R package](https://cran.r-project.org/web/packages/geodist/vignettes/geodist.html) (Annex I).
-Further, distance to city center is also calculated with the city centre used being Fullerton Hotel  (Annex II).
+Since accessibility to public transport is an important determinant, distance to the nearest train station is calculated using geodesic distance as an approximation, with coordinates of train stations obtained from [GitHub](https://github.com/hxchua/datadoubleconfirm/blob/master/datasets/mrtsg.csv), carried out in R with the use of the [geodist R package](https://cran.r-project.org/web/packages/geodist/vignettes/geodist.html).
+Further, distance to city center is also calculated with the city centre used being Fullerton Hotel.
 Out of all text fields describing the listing, ‘description’ was most complete and thus retained.
 Other text fields were excluded.

 {{< img src="/posts/projects/01_airbnb/images/fig2.png" align="left" >}}